|

 being the five fastest rides of the year and in which he won

-the National Champion-ship in the competition record time of
+the National Championship in the national competition record

 1982 |